FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 The date/time template.
 Used when a date or time is queried.
 Year, month, day, hour, minute, second.

 - **Archive.cshtml**:
 The archive template.
 Used when a category, author, or date is queried.
-Note that this template will be overridden by category.cshtml, author.cshtml, and date.cshtml for their respective query types.
+Note that this template will be overridden by Category.cshtml, SocialProfile.cshtml, and Date.cshtml for their respective query types.

 - **Search.cshtml**:
 The search results template.
 Used when a search is performed.